Graduating seniors can use UHS services until January 19. Make your appointment today!

 To meet with a UHS mental health provider, schedule an Access Appointment.
 During this consultation, tell the Access Specialist that you would like to receive care from a provider who has experience with TGNC students.
 You may also request to work with a LGBQ- or TGNC-identified mental health provider.

 I identify as TGNC and would like to participate in a support group or learn about community resources.

-There are a number of campus and community-based support options for TGNC students in Madison.
+There are a number of campus and community-based support options for TGNC students.

 The website for the Gender & Sexuality Campus Center has a TGQ page with information about discussion groups and other resources.
 Gender Explorers is a peer-facilitated, open discussion group that is a space for participating who identify across the gender identity/expression and trans spectrums to come together and explore concepts of gender in their own lives.
 This group is open to all members of UW-Madison.

 UHS Mental Health Services facilitates a weekly TGNC Support & Empowerment group during the fall and spring semesters.
 Additional group offerings include weekly LGBTQIA Support & Empowerment groups.
 These are counseling groups that are facilitated by mental health providers and are considered to be mental health services.
 If you are interested in participating in a group, visit our Group Counseling page to learn more

 If you are interested in groups that are not affiliated with UW-Madison, please visit OutReach LGBT Community Center to learn about other options and resources.
 OutReach hosts groups including an FTM/Genderqueer group and the Madison Area Transgender Association (MATA) social/support group.